An intervention using a new skin cancer aging app got teenagers to sunbathe less, and perform self-checks more.

 The medical students projected the before-and-after selfies onto a screen for the whole class to see.
 They also provided extra information about skin cancer protection.

 Likewise, the study’s young participants provided information about their sun-worshipping behaviors via anonymous questionnaires, both before the intervention as well as 3 and 6 months afterwards.

-So did this skin cancer app change teens’ behavior?
+So did this aging app change teens’ behavior?

 The study found that their intervention led to significant improvements.
 These included more use of sunscreen, healthier tanning behavior, and more skin self-examinations compared to a control group.

 Specifically, the number of students who reported using sunscreen every day increased from 15% to 23%.
 The number who performed at least one skin self-examination almost doubled, from 25% to 49%.
 And the number of students who reported tanning decreased from 19% to 15%.
 The intervention had a greater effect on the female students.
 The researchers did not observe any significant changes in the control group.

 From these promising results, the study’s authors concluded that interventions based on skin cancer apps like Sunface do indeed work, at least in Brazil.
 They note that researchers will need to conduct further studies to see if the effects also apply to other groups in other places.

 Likewise, future studies might focus on maximizing these beneficial effects even more, or encouraging self-tanning creams instead of exposure to real sunlight.
 In particular, researchers should look for ways of increasing the effects of the intervention on teenage boys.
 Though the intervention had a stronger effect on females, males are actually more likely to develop skin cancers such as melanoma.

 Study: “Effect of a Face-Aging Mobile App-Based Intervention on Skin Cancer Protection Behavior in Secondary Schools in Brazil” (link)